The Purpose of a Budget and 11 Reasons Why You Need One

 The purpose of a budget is to give you an accurate picture of your income, expenses, and savings.
 Budgeting has the power to reshape your thinking and your financial life.

-With a realistic budget in place, you won’t have to live paycheck to paycheck.
-If you frequently overspend, budgeting will get your spending under control.
+With a realistic budget, you won’t have to live paycheck to paycheck.
+If you frequently overspend, budgeting will control your spending.
 You’ll have your goals clearly defined and a roadmap for achieving them.

-It doesn’t matter what kind of financial shape you’re in right now.
+It doesn’t matter what kind of financial shape you’re in.
 Everyone can benefit from budgeting.